- Head Mr David Boyd

 We are very proud of our school and its ethos of encouraging each individual pupil to develop her talents to the full in a happy, caring and supportive environment.
-Our academic expectations are high, and we value our students’ impressive record of examination successes and university places.
-We are equally proud of their many other cultural and sporting achievements, and of their varied contributions to the wider community.
+Our academic expectations are high and we value our students’ impressive record of examination successes and university places.
+We are equally proud of their many other cultural and sporting achievements and their varied contributions to the life of the wider community.

-Tormead respects individuality, celebrates diversity and encourages girls to be themselves, whilst emphasising equally the value of tolerance, teamwork and collective responsibility.
-The academic pace offers stimulus and challenge, but is combined with an excellent range of extra-curricular activities, enabling Tormead to offer a broad but balanced, stimulating and progressive education, all underpinned by an emphasis on pastoral care where the progress and welfare of every pupil is monitored carefully.
-We work closely with parents to enable each girl to leave Tormead at ease with herself, and ready to face with confidence the challenges of higher education and beyond.
+Tormead values individuality, celebrates diversity and encourages girls to be themselves, whilst emphasising equally the value of tolerance, teamwork and collective responsibility.
+The academic pace offers stimulus and challenge, but is combined with an excellent range of extra-curricular activities enabling Tormead to offer a broad but balanced, progressive education.

+Underpinning this is our wholeheartedly committed pastoral care of the pupils, allowing us to monitor carefully the progress and welfare of every girl.
+We work closely with parents to enable each girl to leave Tormead at ease with herself and ready to face with confidence the challenges of higher education and beyond.

 Bursaries & Scholarships

 Tormead offers a range of Academic, All Rounder, Art, Drama, Music and Sport Scholarships to existing pupils and to external candidates.
 These are worth up to 10% of the current tuition fees.
 Additionally, Music Scholarships cover the cost of tuition in one instrument, provided that tuition is taken at Tormead.

 The cost of tuition in a second instrument is also covered where tuition is taken at school in one of the instruments within our Endangered Instrument Scheme: Oboe, Bassoon, Double Bass, French Horn and Trombone.

 A Music Exhibition may also be awarded which does not result in a reduction in school fees but which does cover the cost of music tuition at Tormead in one instrument, or two if the second is part of the Endangered Instrument Scheme.